 Travel Insurance Coverage

 The collection of travel protections and insurance that comes with the Chase Sapphire Preferred card creates a foundation of coverage during your travels.
 With primary car insurance worldwide, trip disruption coverage, baggage insurance, roadside assistance, and emergency travel assistance, the card has you covered.

 Here’s a deep dive into the details of each coverage:

 Auto Rental Collision Damage Waiver

-The Chase Sapphire Preferred shines at providing car rental insurance coverage when compared to other travel rewards cards.
+The Chase Sapphire Preferred card shines at providing car rental insurance coverage when compared to other travel rewards cards.

-Unlike most travel rewards cards, the coverage you receive with the Chase Sapphire Preferred is primary car insurance coverage compared to secondary, which means you do not have to file an insurance claim with your own auto insurance company first for coverage to be valid.
+Unlike most travel rewards cards, the coverage you receive with the Chase Sapphire Preferred card is primary car insurance coverage compared to secondary, which means you do not have to file an insurance claim with your own auto insurance company first for coverage to be valid.

 The cardholder and any additional drivers you list on the rental agreement are covered.

 - Damage to or theft of the rental car